 This is a recommended process to follow:

 Step 1: Obtain your comparable properties for your town by using the link on this website - Direct link to Real Property Tax Data by County".
 You will not be able to find properties exactly as your own.
 Try to get at least ten similar properties in size, style and location.
 Adjustments for the differences will be made in later steps.
 Print the information for all the comparison property identifications.

 Through research, we have found an approved approach by the New York State Department of Taxation & Finance and the Office of Real Property Tax Services on how to estimate the Full Market Value of your property without the need for an expensive appraisal.

 Step 2: Using a blank Comparable Analysis Chart fill in all the information for your comparison properties above the "Adjustments" line.
 If you need help refer to the sample chart.

 Step 3: With the information entered for each comparable property you can now begin to make the adjustments for what each comparable property would sell for if all the characteristics were the same to your property.
-Using the Comparable Sales Analysis Adjustment Formula enter the adjusted values in the spaces provided.
+Download one of these two documents and enter the adjusted values in the spaces provided:

 Step 4: All information has now been entered on the chart.
 Beginning with the assessed Fair Market Value as stated by the assessor at the top of the chart for comparable property #1, add or subtract the values from the adjustments and enter the new total under the Adjusted Sale Price space.
 Do this for each comparable property.